 This will likely use the recommended Plotly Dash Open-Source code to help generate a line chart of the original data as well as the modified data set.
 Initially they will be the same data set

+Calculate EVM Data

+The Calculated fields to the right of the chart will be calculated based on the two comparison files.
+See the Formulas section for details on these formulas.
+This was moved up in the logic flow so it can instead be fed into the chart creation.

 Add vertical line to the line chart

 This will either be at today’s date if that is a point within the dataset, otherwise it will start at a date 25% of the way into the dataset so it remains visible to the user

-Calculate EVM Data

-The Calculated fields to the right of the chart will be calculated based on the two comparison files.
-See the Formulas section for details on these formulas

 Take in User Inputs

 Acknowledge data was updated